 In Europe, we have created large natural reserves at our facilities in Valencia, Spain, and Kocaeli, Turkey.

 Our Mexican operations and dealers are also working to protect wildlife habitat and biodiversity.
-Since 1997, our Mexican operation’s “civic committee” has been funding work to protect the peninsular pronghorn, an endangered species in Baja, California.
+Since 1997, our Mexican operation’s “Civic Committee” has been funding work to protect the peninsular pronghorn, an endangered species in Baja, California.
 This project has used captive breeding and reintroduction into the wild to increase the number of pronghorns.
-When the program first began, there were only 160 pronghorns in the area.
-A comprehensive field census is currently underway, but project managers estimate there are now nearly 900.
-This project has received global attention because it is one of the only species that has been successfully reintroduced into the wild and is reproducing naturally in its own habitat.
+When the program first began, there were only 150 pronghorns in the area.
+A comprehensive field census is currently underway, but project managers estimate there are now nearly 500.
+This project has received global attention because these pronghorns are one of the only species that have been successfully reintroduced into the wild and are reproducing naturally in their own habitat.
 This project is managed by Espacios Naturales y Desarrollo Sustentable, a nonprofit organization, and Comisión Nacional de Areas Naturales Protegidas, the government office that oversees natural protected areas.
 The project also receives support from Animal Kingdom, the San Diego Zoo and other international wildlife organizations.